-María Camp primarily creates abstract acrylic paintings on hardboard or clayboard.
-She uses colors, shapes, and textures (including mediums and sgraffito techniques) to add impact and interest.
-She believes that creating, viewing, and contemplating art helps to celebrate, to explore, and to question the world around and within.
+She creates abstract acrylic paintings on hardbord, claybord, and canvas using colors, shapes, and textures (including acrylic mediums and sgraffito techniques) to add impact and interest.
+She believes that creating, viewing, and contemplating art helps to celebrate, explore, and question the world around and within.

-Maria's painting, "Butterfly Spring," was in the 2016 Alabama Spring Art Show at High Cotton Arts in Athens, Alabama.
-During that time, her recycled art sculpture, "Owl in Flight," was on display at Lowe Mill Arts Center in Huntsville, Alabama; it was entered in the September 2016 North Alabama State Fair and won third place in its category.
+Her painting, "Butterfly Spring," was in the 2016 Alabama Spring Art Show at High Cotton Arts in Athens, Alabama.
+During that time, her junk art sculpture, "Owl in Flight," was on display at Lowe Mill Arts Center in Huntsville, Alabama; it was entered in the September 2016 North Alabama State Fair and won third place in its category.
 Her painting entitled "Crazy Eyes" won a first place ribbon.
 She has also received ribbons for photography and jewelry.

 Maria's paintings have also been displayed at the Kennedy-Douglass Center for the Arts, the Tennessee Valley Art Museum, and the Killen Public Library.

-Juried art shows include the Warrior Regional Library and Arts Center (Warrior, Alabama) in 2017 and Arts Alive in Florence, Alabama, in 2018 and 2019.
+Juried art shows include the Warrior Regional Library and Arts Center in 2017 and Arts Alive in Florence, Alabama, in 2018 and 2019.
 In 2016 and 2017, she donated paintings to the annual art fundraiser for Oasis Women and Children's Counseling in Birmingham, Alabama.